 Symptoms of Miller Fisher syndrome tend to progress for several weeks, stagnate, and then begin to improve.

 Typically, Miller Fisher syndrome symptoms begin to improve within four weeks.
 Most people recover within six months, although some residual weakness may persist.

-Due to muscle weakness caused by Miller Fisher syndrome, this can affect the heart and lungs, leading to heart and respiratory problems, requiring hospitalization and careful medical supervision during the course of the disease.
+Muscle weakness caused by Miller Fisher syndrome can affect the heart and lungs, leading to heart and respiratory problems, requiring hospitalization and careful medical supervision during the course of the disease.

-In the most severe cases of the disease, it can cause death due to the modification in the normal activity of the cardiac and respiratory systems.
+In the most severe disease cases, it can cause death due to the modification in the regular activity of the cardiac and respiratory systems.

-Miller Fisher syndrome is an extremely rare condition that is fortunately short-lived.
+Miller Fisher syndrome is a low condition that is fortunately short-lived.

-While there can be serious complications, such as breathing problems, most people receive successful treatment and make full or near complete recoveries.
+While there can be severe complications, such as breathing problems, most people receive successful treatment and make full or near-complete recoveries.